projectacrn/acrn-hypervisor/doc/tutorials/sgx_ virtualization.rst

 The image below shows the high-level design of SGX virtualization in ACRN.

 .. figure:: images/sgx-1.png
+   :scale: 50%
-   :align: center
+   :align: left

-   SGX Virtualization in ACRN
+   Figure 1: SGX Virtualization in ACRN

 Enable SGX support for Guest